Change SAP IDoc status – When do you need to change the status?

 In this display of SAP IDoc you can see the status records 02, 30 and 01.
 Under status records, all previous states of the corresponding IDoc are always listed.
 The last state, in this case 02, is always at the top.

 There are two scenarios.
-Repeat SAP IDoc processing or adjust content and reprocess SAP faulty IDocs.
+Repeat SAP IDoc processing or customize content and reprocess SAP-defective IDocs.

 So once the bug with the port is fixed, you need to restart the processing program.
 In other cases, too, only the processing routine is required to start again.
 This is the case, for example, if the IDoc is not posted due to a locked application object.